tonistayhungrystayfoolish/dogfy/README.md

 **Step 4: Wait for polling cycle (or trigger manually in tests)**

-The polling task runs every 60 minutes.
-In production, you'll see status updates automatically.
+The polling task runs every hour (3600000ms).
+In production, you'll see status updates automatically after each polling cycle.

 **Step 5: Check updated status**